Jack5316/dermaiq-poc/market_analysis.md

 - **Current Market Size**: $5 billion (2024)
 - **Projected Growth**: Expected to reach $20 billion by 2030
 - **CAGR**: 26% annual growth rate

+## Primary Market Research

+### Survey Methodology

+Between March and April 2025, we conducted in-person surveys with over 50 potential consumers at key UK beauty retailers:
+- Boots
+- Selfridges
+- SpaceNK

+The surveys focused on understanding:
+1. Current methods for researching skincare ingredients
+2. Pain points with existing solutions
+3. Interest in a dedicated skincare ingredient analysis tool
+4. Willingness to use and potentially pay for such a service

+### Key Survey Findings

+#### Information Sources
+- **Google/Internet Searches**: 42% of respondents rely primarily on Google for ingredient information
+- **Social Media**: 28% follow skincare influencers or dermatologists on platforms like Instagram and YouTube
+- **Existing Apps**: 18% use apps like Yuka, though many expressed limitations with these tools
+- **Professional Advice**: 12% consult dermatologists or skincare professionals

+#### Consumer Behaviors
+- 90% showed interest in a reliable ingredient analysis tool
+- 80% don't have a helpful resource for understanding ingredients
+- 70% signed up for our waitlist
+- Several respondents mentioned using ChatGPT to research ingredients, indicating a growing trend of AI usage for skincare research
+- Price sensitivity was noted, with most consumers preferring products under £25

+#### Demographic Insights
+Our survey revealed distinct user segments:
+1. **Young women (18-35)**: Most concerned about ingredient transparency, actively researching products
+2. **Sensitive skin sufferers**: Highly motivated to avoid problematic ingredients
+3. **Health-conscious consumers**: Interested in avoiding potentially harmful chemicals
+4. **Budget-conscious users**: Looking for effective products at reasonable prices

+#### Direct Consumer Quotes
+- *"I use ChatGPT to research ingredients but don't always trust the results"* - Female respondent at Boots
+- *"I subscribe to Yuka but find it has limitations for cosmetic products"* - Female respondent at Selfridges
+- *"I'm concerned about which ingredients might clash with each other"* - Indian female respondent at Boots
+- *"I follow dermatologists on YouTube for advice"* - Female respondent at Boots

 ## Consumer Trends